aminurrahmanashik/aminurrahmanashik.github.io/_pages/teaching.md

 I have been teaching the following courses in DIU.
-I conducted theory courses and lab sessions as an instructor.
+Conducting theory courses and lab sessions as an instructor.
 I have been creating lectures duely for regular classes and taking  class tests.
-In addition, assignning tasks as assignments, evaluating lab tests and final vivas.
+In addition, assignning tasks as assignments, evaluating lab tests and final viva.

+List of the courses that I have been conducting:

 | Role | Affiliation | Course Title | Course Code | Class Size | Resources |
 |-- | --         | --          | ----         | -----|  ---|